Getting Started

 file:

-litestream restore -o fruits3.db s3://mybkt.litestream.io/fruits.db
+litestream restore -o fruits3.db s3://mybkt.localhost:9000/fruits.db

-We can open this file:
+We can execute a query on this file:

-sqlite3 fruits3.db
+sqlite3 fruits3.db 'SELECT * FROM fruits'

-Then read the data and we should now see our new row:
+We should now see our new row:

 apple|red